Welcome to the 2026 Subaru Cherry Blossom Festival of Greater Philadelphia!

 - Philly PHLASH Shuttle: Riders from Center City can take the Transfer Loop located at Pennsylvania & Fairmount Avenues to Stop T1 (Please Touch Museum) and follow the directional signage to the Shofuso.
 For tickets and info visit: RidePhillyPhlash.com

-SAMURAI SUSHI CLASSES
+SAMURAI SUSHI CONTEST

 FAQ’s